fuyutaa/menuInUnity/README.md

     - script : SettingsWindows.
     - function : SetResolution().

-24. In the mainMenu script, type the name of the scene to load in "sceneToLoad".
+24. In the mainMenu script, Copy & Paste the code in the repo.

-25. Copy & Paste my code in your script.
+25. In the inspector, type the name of the scene to load in "sceneToLoad".

 26. Add a new event on your buttonSettings :
     - script : mainMenu (drag&drop Canvas).